MihaiElisei/GenderEqualityInTech/README.md

 #### **2.6 Quiz**

+The quiz page is a JavaScript page and visitors to the site can answer a number of questions that are relevant to people who are either pursuing, or are considering a career change into the world fo tech.
+All of the questions are yes or no and at the end of the quiz user will get a message giving them feedback as to if they may be suited to a career in tech.

 #### **2.7 Footer**

-* The footer is a basic bootstrap footer that contains the copywrite info and social media icons.
+* The footer is a basic bootstrap footer that contains the copywrite info.

 ![Image of footer]()
 </details>